WootenblatzCodes/DekkCorePowerShell/README.md

 ---

 ## Manual Installation

+This section is only useful if you do not use the provided installer named `Install.cmd`.

 1. In File explorer paste `%USERPROFILE%\Documents\` into the address bar to open your documents folder.
    * If you do not have a folder called `WindowsPowerShell`, create that now.
    * If there is already WindowsPowerShell folder, move to step 2.